Piscataway Indian Nation and Tayac Territory

 The Piscataway Indian Nation organized out of a 20th-century revival of its people and culture.
-Its peoples are committed to indigenous and human rights.
-It is one of three contemporary organized groups of the Piscataway people.
+Its members are committed to Indigenous and human rights.
+It is one of three contemporary organized groups of self-identified Piscataway descendants.

 On January 12, 2012, Maryland Governor Martin O'Malley issued an Executive Order recognizing both the Piscataway Indian Nation and the Piscataway Conoy Tribe as Indian groups under a process established by the General Assembly.

 Geography

-The Piscataway Indian Nation inhabits traditional homelands in the areas of Charles County, Calvert County, and St. Mary's County; all in Maryland.
-Its people now mostly live in these three southern Maryland counties and in the two nearby major metropolitan areas, Baltimore and Washington, D.C.
+The Piscataway Indian Nation inhabits traditional Piscataway homelands in the areas of Charles County, Calvert County, and St. Mary's County; all in Maryland.
+Its members now mostly live in these three southern Maryland counties and in the two nearby major metropolitan areas, Baltimore and Washington, D.C.

 Government

-The most recent hereditary chief of the Piscataway Indian Nation and Tayac Territory was the late Billy Redwing Tayac, prominent in the movement for indigenous and human rights.
+The most recent hereditary chief of the Piscataway Indian Nation and Tayac Territory was the late Billy Redwing Tayac, prominent in the movement for Indigenous and human rights.
 He was the son of the late Chief Turkey Tayac, a leader in the Native American revitalization movements of the twentieth century.
-He died in September of 2021.
+He died in September 2021.

 Since Turkey Tayac's death in 1978, two other organized tribal groups have emerged that represent Piscataway people: these are the Piscataway Conoy Tribe, led by Mrs. Mervin Savoy; and the Cedarville Band of Piscataways, led by Natalie Proctor.
 The different tribes have varying perspectives on tribal membership, development, and other issues.

 History

-While indigenous peoples inhabited areas along the waterways of Maryland for thousands of years, the historic Piscataway coalesced as a tribe comprising numerous settlements sometime in the fourteenth or fifteenth century.
+While Indigenous peoples inhabited areas along the waterways of Maryland for thousands of years, the historic Piscataway coalesced as a tribe comprising numerous settlements sometime in the fourteenth or fifteenth century.
 The women were developed agriculturalists, growing varieties of maize, beans and squash that supported population and a hierarchical society.
 The men also hunted and fished.
 A hierarchy of places and rulers emerged: hamlets without hereditary rulers paid tribute to a nearby village.
 Its chief, or werowance, appointed a "lesser king" to each dependent settlement.
 With political change came changes in social structure and religious development that exalted the hierarchy.
 By the end of the sixteenth century, each werowance on the north bank of the Potomac was subject to a single paramount chief: the ruler of the Piscataway, known as the Tayac.